Klosmi/html-basics/JS-basic.md

 - __[`setTimeout()`](https://github.com/Klosmi/html-basics/blob/master/JS-basic.md#settimeout)__ : running a code after a delay
   - eg.:
     *How that code works if JS is singlethreaded?*
     *The execution of the lines should run from the first line to the last.
 But here the (`setTimeout()`) prints out the last.
-Because JS hands over this task to the browser.
-That is a web API function*
+Because JS hands over this task to the browser. __That is a web API function__❗️*
     ```
     console.log("I am the first line")